 - 1 teaspoon salt

-- 6 tablespoons (85 grams) cold unsalted butter, cubed
+- 6 tablespoons cold unsalted butter cubed (85 grams)

-- Continue to gather any scrap pieces of dough, patting it back down to ½-inch thickness, and cutting it until you have 12 biscuits.
+- Continue to gather any scrap pieces of dough, patting it back down to 1/2-inch thickness, and cutting it until you have 8 to 10 biscuits.
 I suggest trying to get as many as you can the first time, as you continue to work the dough the biscuits won't be quite as good.

 - Arrange the biscuits on the baking sheet touching each other.
 Brush the top of each biscuit with a little bit of buttermilk.

 - Bake for 15 to 17 minutes or until lightly golden brown.
 Remove from the oven and brush with melted butter, if desired.
 Allow to cool for a few minutes, serve, and enjoy!

 Adapted from All Recipes and Food.com with some helpful research from King Arthur Flour.